 This small site is situated on the path between Champagne Castle Hotel and The Sphinx path at Monks Cowl .
 It is on the Champagne Castle Hotel’s property so access is with permission of the hotel management.
 The site is well marked and is a small set of paintings of Mountain Reed Buck on the underside of a large fallen rock.

-This cave is situated at the Afriquest development along the road to Bell Park Dam.
+This cave situated on a private farm on the road to Bell Park Dam.
 The paintings are a short distance west from the main farmhouse.
 The large cave has been somewhat trashed by soldiers who occupied it in the early 1900’s .
-But this is a history in itself as there is a carving of the regimental badge in one of the rock faces.The cave has also been trashed by recent grafitti and crude attempts to copy the paintings in blue paint a great pity as this good example of out natural history has been badly damaged.
+But this is a history in itself as there is a carving of the regimental badge in one of the rock faces.The cave has also been trashed by recent graffiti and crude attempts to copy the paintings in blue paint a great pity as this good example of out natural history has been badly damaged.
 Access by permission of the owners.

 There are 2, possibly 3, painted caves at Fernwood lodge of which one is easily accessible.
 It is fairly extensively painted with several panels of buck and some human figures, although they are very faded.
 Nevertheless, it is worth a visit but as it is on private property permission from the management is necessary.